-What is it like to cruise the Barrier Reef and what are the reefs like?
-How do you spend your day on a reef cruise?
+What is a Great Barrier Reef cruise like, and what are the world famous reefs like?
+And how do you spend your day on a Great Barrier Reef cruise?

 We took an Agincourt Reef cruise from Port Douglas and had a perfect day out on the sea.
-Agincourt Reef located at the very outer edge of the Great Barrier Reef.
-The Great Barrier Reef consists of 3000 reefs and is World Heritage listed.
+Agincourt Reef is pretty far away, it is at the very outer edge of the Great Barrier Reef.
+In all the Great Barrier Reef has 3000 separate reefs and the reefs are World Heritage listed by UNESCO.

 We snorkeled, watched the corals and other marine life and spent the whole day on a sea pontoon.
 This blog post is about how we did it and what our trip was like.

-When we started planning our holiday it was kind of a problem for us that there were hundreds of tours and we didn’t know which one we should take.
-But after searching for a while we found the Cairns Holiday Specialists website that has very valuable information on reef cruises and other activities you can take in Queensland.
+When we started planning our holiday it was kind of a problem that there were hundreds of tours and we didn’t know which one we should take.
+But after searching for a while we found the Cairns Holiday Specialists website that has very valuable information on reef cruises and they also explained other activities you can take in the tropical Queensland.

 We decided to take a whole-day Quicksilver Agincourt Reef cruise from Port Douglas.
-The tour costs a bit more than many others but it also offered more activity options on the reef.
+The tour costs a bit more than many others but it also more activities were available on the reef.

-We booked and paid the tour at home before leaving for Australia since we wanted to fix our schedule.
-They sent us a booking confirmation with which we got the tickets at the counter at departure.
-Now it was booked!
+We booked and paid the tour at home in Europe before leaving for Australia.
+This was important for us since wanted to fix our schedule.
+They sent us a booking confirmation that we should change to tickets at the counter before departure.
+So now it was booked and planned!

 Agincourt Reef Cruise

-The Quicksilver tour goes to Agincourt Reef at the very outer edge of the Great Barrier Reef.
-At the outer edge of the reefs exist so called ribbon reefs that run parallel to the continent.
-Here corals grow well and you can also see them better since the outer reef water is so clear.
+The Quicksilver tour we took goes to Agincourt Reef at the outer edge of the Great Barrier Reef.
+At the edge exist so called ribbon reefs that run from north to south parallel to the Australian continent.
+In this place corals grow big and you can also see them better since the outer reef water is very clear.

 You might wonder where Agincourt Reef is.
 It’s 90 minutes north-east from Port Douglas with a fast catamaran.
-You can see it here, just zoom in or out the map depending on how well you know the area.
+You can see it here, just zoom in or out the map depending on how well you know the tropical Australia.

 Onboard the catamaran you can easily follow the route with your smartphone, just remember to load the maps before you lose your internet connection.
 There probably isn’t a working connection during the whole day.